Control Thistles During Winter

 Identifying thistles and buttercups as well, can be difficult when the plants are immature, however, this time of year they can be identified fairly easily, as they are low to the ground, and very dark green, in a circular form, and have spiny points at the ends of each leaf.
 You can also use Google to find images of “musk thistle” or any other thistle.

-Thistles and most other weeds are most susceptible to herbicides when they are young and actively growing, usually less than 3-4 inches tall.
 Make sure that the weeds are actively growing so that herbicidal treatment will be effective.
-For most winter weeds, consider spraying when you have several days in a row above 60 degrees Fahrenheit.
+For most winter weeds, consider spraying when you have several days in a row above 60 degrees Ft.
 Warm sunny days stimulate growth in cool-season weeds, and thistles will be actively growing and controlled by herbicide applications.

 By controlling thistles now, you can economize your weed control, taking advantage of herbicide effectiveness on the immature stage of growth, utilize less costly chemicals, and controlling additional weeds such as chickweed, mustard and buttercups, allowing your grass pastures and hayfields to flourish.